AAA has advice for motorists, pedestrians

 It’s time to “spring forward” and set clocks ahead one hour beginning Sunday, March 13, at 2 a.m.
 Losing an hour of sleep and the change in daylight hours means motorists may potentially experience drowsy driving and added distractions behind the wheel as children and pedestrians take advantage of more daylight.

 The Top 4 precautions drivers should be mindful of:

 √ Kids walking home from school or playing outside

 √ Frosted headlights

-1) Drowsy driving: Don't be asleep at the wheel.
+Don't be asleep at the wheel.
 Drowsy driving is a significant traffic safety issue.
-Americans "springing forward" by moving their clocks ahead by one hour need to remember to adjust their sleep schedule to prevent drowsiness on the road.
+Drivers "springing forward" by moving their clocks ahead by one hour need to remember to adjust their sleep schedule to prevent drowsiness on the road.

 According to the AAA Foundation research: